spinnaker/spinnaker.github.io/setup/install/halyard.md

 ## Next steps

-Now that Halyard is running, it's time to decide which [environment to deploy](/setup/install/environment/) Spinnaker to.
+Now that Halyard is running, it's time to [choose your cloud provider](/setup/install/providers/).